mtrabelsi/spaceX/README.md

 # State Management

-Since the application is meant to scale in the future, we implimented our state management system using Redux/saga, only the connected pages only have the data that they need, and the actions to change them.
+Since the application is meant to scale in the future, we implimented our state management system using Redux/saga, so all connected pages (using redux-connect)  have the data that they need and the actions to dispatch them - when they to.

-However: for the current stage of the app, redux library or any other would be overkill for the current state of this app (we only have 2 pages!).
+That being said: for the current stage of the app, redux library or any other would be overkill at the moment, in fact, we only have 2 pages!.
 But only considering the fact that we are expecting a bigger code base we integrated them.

 ## Reusability in mind